trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 ### So what are xbindkeys & xdotool?

-`xbindkeys` is a daemon listening to your inputs from any input devices including keyboard, mouse and touch pad.
+`xbindkeys` is a daemon listening to your inputs from any input devices including keyboard, mouse and touchpad.
 You'll define a rule at which, if an input or combination of inputs matches, some command can be executed.
 That's where `xdotool` come in. `xdotool` is the command line tool which is able to simulate other key inputs.
 So by combining `xbindkeys` and `xdotool`, we'll be able to map high mouse buttons (> 9) to certain shortcuts that suit our needs.

 To define the rules, you'll need to open `xbindkeys-config` GUI app, from which you'll define the keys listened and the actions (command).
 I won't give the how-to here (which you can [look it up here](https://wiki.archlinux.org/index.php/Xbindkeys)), but will provide my current xbindkeys config which you can copy and save it at `~/.xbindkeysrc`: